Focus Areas

 Living shorelines

-CAW is working with partner organizations and communities to advance resilient shoreline management strategies that better protect communities and their resources from erosion and flooding associated with coastal storms and sea-level rise.
+CAW members have worked with partner organizations and communities to advance resilient shoreline management strategies that better protect communities and their resources from erosion and flooding associated with coastal storms and sea-level rise.
 New Hampshire’s tidal shoreline provides an important connection between our communities and the natural environment, valuable economic and recreational opportunities, and our history.
-Living shoreline projects are emerging as a resilient approach for protecting shorelines.
-In contrast to hardened shoreline protection such as a rip rap walls, seawalls, or revetments, a living shoreline approach mimics the environment, using primarily natural materials to stabilize an eroding shoreline, provide a storm surge barrier, or expand flood storage capacity.
-Projects vary in type, size, and structure, however some examples include salt marsh grading and plantings, sand dune creation or bluff stabilization with plantings.
-Depending on the site characteristics, a living shoreline project may need to incorporate “hybrid” structural elements in combination with natural materials, such as rock sills for marsh toe stabilization where the wave energy is moderate or high.
-When compared to hard structure alternatives, a well-designed living shoreline can provide improved shoreline protection, better adapt to rising sea levels, require lower repair costs, and preserve higher quality habitat for fish and other species.
+Living shoreline projects have emerged as a resilient approach that can provide improved shoreline protection, better adapt to rising sea levels, require lower repair costs, and preserve higher quality habitat for fish and other species.

 CAW member Kirsten photographs the eroding shoreline at Wagon Hill Farm on Durham Day.
 Photo by Todd Selig.